VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Protein Interactions (Publications) fb5bc3bb0c5d40468da36d279a114a78.md

 Note: Various types of protein interaction graphs are recorded in other network collections.
 We highlight two of them from the surveyed papers.
 First, we have the temporal Protein Interaction Publications, showing the history of how protein interactions were described in the literature.
 Second, the Protein Homology graph was provided by the Large Graph Layout project, their links are now broken and the dataset lost.
 Nonetheless, http://snap.stanford.edu/biodata/index.html and http://konect.cc/networks/ both also have various dataset of human/other species protein interactions.
-Origin Notes: Protein Interaction Publications were collected from the biological Pathway Commons Database: http://www.pathwaycommons.org/. graph features handled: large, multigraph, temporal event sequence Graph features in papers: generic,large,dynamic,dynamic (discrete),layered graphs,n-layers Originally found at: https://github.com/CreativeCodingLab/TimeArcs/tree/master/IndexCards
+Origin Notes: Protein Interaction Publications were collected from the biological Pathway Commons Database: http://www.pathwaycommons.org/. graph features handled: dynamic (discrete), large, multigraph, temporal event sequence Graph features in papers: generic,large,dynamic,dynamic (discrete),layered graphs,n-layers Originally found at: https://github.com/CreativeCodingLab/TimeArcs/tree/master/IndexCards